alxhilario/ota-data-task/README.md

 * Works within the ELT paradigm: It focuses entirely on transforming raw data into clean, analytics-ready datasets, following the modern ELT paradigm.
 * Declarative and configurable: Transformations are written as SQL models, and dependencies between them are defined declaratively
 * Open-Source with strong community support: dbt is open-source and backed by an active community that contributes plugins, adapters, and support.

+### 4. Medallion Architecture

+A medallion architecture is a data design pattern used to organize data logically.
+The data are organized in three layers:

+* Bronze: The landing area for raw data from the source system.
+* Silver: Contains the cleansed and conformed data from the Bronze layer.
+* Gold: Contains the consumption-ready data; Used for reporting and has read-optimized data models with fewer joins.

+These three layers are represented in Postgres as schema.

 ## Data Analysis